MileBuurmeijer/OPCUA-Player/README.md

   to start immediately.
-- the configuration of assets (the objects that the measurement belong to and their measurement points is read from a CSV based configuration file containing assets and measurement points, for the latter attributes can be set like unit of measure or access rights
+- the configuration of assets (the objects that the measurement belong to and their measurement points is read from a CSV based configuration file containing assets and measurement points, for the latter attributes can be set like unit ofgit measure or access rights
 - the semicolon separated input data file contains per row an asset identifier, measurement point identifier, timestamp and a value (the header row of the file is skipped)
 - both data file and configuration file are to be declared through command line parameters